Dr. Cox: No, Bob-o, you got there by back-stabbin' and ass-kissin'.

 - Resourcefulness.
-Another 50/50 split, resourceful villains are exceedingly dangerous because they will defy heroes Trying to Catch Me Fighting Dirty.
+Another 50/50 split, resourceful villains are exceedingly dangerous because they will use any trick they can to win.

 - Responsibility.
 Some villains care.
 Even if they go the wrong way about fixing problems, they are a lot more sensitive to noticing them.

 - Selflessness.
 Most villains who try to create a better world don't do it for themselves.
 They rarely expect thanks for bearing all the difficulties and many accept it that they may not even be able to enjoy the results.
 Yet they are often willing to sacrifice their popularity and even their life for the greater good.

 - Strength.
 Many villains value strength for its own sake, and for the power it gives them to control events.

 - Temperance.
 While many villains tend to indulge their desires and whims, chasing after shiny objects, wallowing in hedonism, or engaging in petty cruelty just For the Evulz, there are some villains who know restraint.
 They may consider such actions too heinous for even them, or because they don't want to waste time, energy or resources doing something detrimental to their goal.
 This allows them to avoid carrying the Villain Ball or performing Stupid Evil actions.